 Block semesters consist of 15 credit hours of coursework.
 Although a maximum of 18 hours is allowable in a semester, the scheduling of the immersion experience makes it quite challenging to include a sixth course.
 Block semesters are also fairly demanding in general, so it is not advisable to add a course, even when possible.
 If for any reason, one more course is necessary to complete the program, consider looking at summer or winter options.

 Block students are placed in PDS partner schools.
 Our goal is to give every candidate a variety of experiences during their two block semesters.
 Each candidate should have one of their immersion experiences in an urban classroom, as well as having at least one placement in a classroom that serves a student with an IEP.

 Before student teaching, IEC majors must complete three workshops: CARR, SAVE and DASA.
 These are all offered on our campus, and candidates can register for them just like registering for a course.
 Even though the workshops are required, they carry no college credit.
 Each workshop is a one-session experience, and the SUNY Cortland versions are scheduled on weekends.
 SUNY Cortland’s DASA workshop also includes an online component that precedes the face-to-face meeting.
-You may choose to complete any of the workshops elsewhere, but if you do not take them at SUNY Cortland, you must have an official transcript sent to our registrar, as the workshops are a program requirement.
+You may choose to complete any of the workshops elsewhere, but if you do not take them at SUNY Cortland, you must have an official transcript sent to the Registrar's Office, as the workshops are a program requirement.
 These workshops must be paid for.
 The prices at Cortland are: CARR ($35.00), SAVE ($35.00) and DASA ($100.00).
 If you register for a workshop on campus, the cost is automatically folded into your tuition payment.
 For more information, visit the Mandated Workshops page.